Device Configuration Panel

 image not found

-In the Settings tab the device product information is listed, it enables you to change the device Name and define a simulation link.
+In the Settings tab, the device product information is listed.
+It enables changing the device Name, applying an ESI file, and defining a simulation link

 image not found